 You can create multiple access keys with different permissions.
 It’s highly useful for making secure website backups.

 B2 Dashboard is also quite simple to use.
 You can easily create buckets and access keys without fiddling through numerous menus.
 There is also a CLI if you want to manage it from the command line.

 B2 vs Backups

 There is one thing to note about Backblaze.
 Don’t confuse Backblaze Backups with Backblaze B2.
 The former is a syncing tool that backups your devices to the cloud while the latter is the object storage we’re talking about.

-I pointed out it because people often confuse between the two.
+I pointed out it because people are often confused between the two.
 The backup tool stores your files only for 30 days if you are offline.
 In contrast, B2 is for archiving and permanent storage.
 The files won’t be deleted even if you are offline.

 - Protocol: B2, S3